MAIF/shapash/docs/tutorials/tuto-smartpredictor-introduction-to-SmartPredictor.rst

 Explore your trained model results Step with SmartExplainer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When the training step is done, we can start to initialize our
+We can initialize our SmartExplainer Object now.
-SmartExplainer Object.

 .. code:: ipython3